- A few tweaks can make all the difference when setting up an iPad for a senior

 CHOOSE YOUR APPS

-Be really careful what you download – usually a game or two, a banking app and a videoconferencing app (and FaceTime is usually the best option as it’s so simple) and some entertainment apps are a good start.
+Be really careful what you download – usually a game or two (Candy Crush or Words With Friends are both hugely popular), a banking app and a videoconferencing app (FaceTime is usually the best option as it’s so simple, and you don’t need to download anything else) and some entertainment apps for TV and films such as Netflix are a good start.

 Video and music streaming apps are also a must – and it’s worth taking the time to to set them up with favourite stations, shows and movies.

-The National Institutes of Aging also has some great resources, including online workout videos, here.
+The National Institutes of Aging in the US also has some great resources, including online workout videos, here.

 Grocery shopping is another great use of a tablet at the moment, and you can download and set it up with favourite items already in the app.